-N STOCK ALLY OWNED

-NAME AND ADDRESS NUMBER PERCENT(1)

-The TCW Group, Inc.(12) 513,100 7.2%

-Los Angeles, California 90017 Lighthouse Capital Management, Inc.(13) 372 , 500 5.2%

-Houston, Texas 77024 Granahan Investment Management, Inc.(14) 360,200 5.0%

-Waltham, Massachusetts 02154
+COMMON STOCK BENEFICIALLY OWNED NAME AND ADDRESS NUMBER PERCENT(1) Dimensional Fund Advisors Inc.(12) 1299 Ocean Avenue, 11th Floor Santa Monica, California 90401 396,300 5.9% Lighthouse Capital Management, Inc.(13) 10000 Memorial Drive, Suite 660 Houston, Texas 77024 372,500 5.5% Granahan Investment Management, Inc.(14) 275 Wyman Street, Suite 270 Waltham, Massachusetts 02154 360,200 5.4%

-- One percent or less. - (1) Percentages are calculated on the basis of the number of shares outstanding on April 26, 1999 plus the number of shares issuable upon the exercise of options held by the person or group which are exercisable within 60 days after April 26, 1999, except for persons filing Schedule 13G whose percentages are as reported. - (2) Includes (i) 147,084 shares held by the Stuart Rose Foundation, an Ohio nonprofit corporation of which Mr. Rose is the sole member, president and one of three members of the board of trustees, the other two being members of his immediate family and (ii) 620,508 shares issuable upon the exercise of options. - (3) Includes 10,017 shares held by Mr. Tomchin's wife and 284,747 shares issuable upon the exercise of options. - (4) Includes 325,659 shares held of record by CMNY Capital, L.P. and 14,651 shares issuable upon the exercise of options.
-Mr. Davidoff is a general partner of CMNY Capital, L.P. and has shared voting and investment power with respect to the shares it holds. - (5) Includes 26,960 shares held by Mr. Kress as co-trustee of two trusts with respect to which Mr. Kress has shared voting and investment power, 2,123 shares held by Mr. Kress as trustee of two trusts for the benefit of his minor children and 14,651 shares issuable upon the exercise of options. - (6) Includes 9,037 shares issuable upon the exercise of options. - (7) Includes 39,324 shares issuable upon the exercise of options. - (8) Includes 982,918 shares issuable upon the exercise of options. - (9) Based on a Schedule 13G filing dated February 1, 1999.
-Fidelity Management & Research Company, a wholly-owned subsidiary of FMR Corp. and a registered investment adviser, is the beneficial owner of 636,400 shares of Common Stock of the Company as a result of acting as investment adviser to various registered investment companies.
-One investment company, Fidelity Low-Priced Stock Fund, owns 571,400 shares.
-Edward C. Johnson 3d (Chairman of FMR Corp.), FMR Corp., through its control of Fidelity Management & Research Company, and the funds each has sole power to dispose of the 636,400 shares owned by the funds, while the sole power to vote or direct the voting of such shares resides solely with the funds' boards of trustees.
+\ One percent or less.

+- (1) Percentages are calculated on the basis of the number of shares outstanding on April 24, 2000 plus the number of shares issuable upon the exercise of options held by the person or group which are exercisable within 60 days after April 24, 2000. - (2) Includes (i) 146,084 shares held by the Stuart Rose Family Foundation, an Ohio nonprofit corporation of which Mr. Rose is the sole member, chief executive officer and one of three members of the board of trustees, the other two being members of his immediate family and (ii) 784,011 shares issuable upon the exercise of options. - (3) Includes 6,047 shares held by Mr. Tomchin's wife and 335,012 shares issuable upon the exercise of options. - (4) Includes 21,657 shares issuable upon the exercise of options. - (5) Includes 26,960 shares held by Mr. Kress as co-trustee of two trusts with respect to which Mr. Kress has shared voting and investment power, 2,123 shares held by Mr. Kress as trustee of two trusts for the benefit of his minor children and 21,657 shares issuable upon the exercise of options. - (6) Includes 10,785 shares issuable upon the exercise of options. - (7) Includes 45,766 shares issuable upon the exercise of options. - (8) Includes 1,218,888 shares issuable upon the exercise of options. - (9) Based on a Schedule 13G filing dated February 14, 2000.
+Fidelity Management & Research Company, a wholly-owned subsidiary of FMR Corp. and a registered investment adviser, is the beneficial owner of 594,600 shares of Common Stock of the Company as a result of acting as investment adviser to various registered investment companies.
+One investment company, Fidelity Low-Priced Stock Fund, owns 524,000 shares.
+Edward C. Johnson 3d (Chairman of FMR Corp.), FMR Corp., through its control of Fidelity Management & Research Company, and the funds each has sole power to dispose of the 594,600 shares owned by the funds, while the sole power to vote or direct the voting of the shares owned directly by the Fidelity funds resides solely with the funds' boards of trustees.
+Fidelity Management Trust Company, a wholly-owned subsidiary of FMR Corp. and a bank, is the beneficial owner of 48,400 shares of Common Stock of the Company as a result of serving as investment manager of the institutional account(s).
+Edward C. Johnson 3d and FMR Corp., through its control of Fidelity Management Trust Company, each has sole power to dispose and to vote or direct the voting of the 48,400 shares owned by the institutional account(s).